 Plus, it can’t hurt to have a sample of the user base handy at all times.

-As for the human beings milling about the floors of Bark & Co., they thrive on a number of the amenties and tools typical to buzzworthy startups; a ping pong table just off the kitchen, beer on tap and copius use of Slack.
+As for the human beings milling about the floors of Bark & Co., they thrive on a number of the amenities and tools typical to buzzworthy startups; a ping pong table just off the kitchen, beer on tap and copius use of Slack.

 Slack, as Barkshop Marketing Manager Lauren Bolinger points out, has been a “game-changer” for the company.
 Everything from project statuses to where to go for lunch (via the #noms channel) is facilitated through the collaborative messaging app.

 It came in especially handy when the company experimented with randomized seating to try to circumvent the clique mentality that can readily plague teams seated together.
-But ultimatley, with meeting spaces at a premium and rapidly growing teams to manage, the company went back to a team seating arrangement.
+But ultimately, with meeting spaces at a premium and rapidly growing teams to manage, the company went back to a team seating arrangement.